weijie-tan3/mcp-trino/README.md

 - ✅ Catalog, schema, and table discovery
 - ✅ Docker container support
 - ✅ Supports both STDIO and HTTP transports
+- ✅ Server-Sent Events (SSE) support for Cursor and other MCP clients
 - ✅ Compatible with Cursor, Claude Desktop, Windsurf, ChatWise, and any MCP-compatible clients.

 ## Installation